jappeace/offertex/README.md

 of almost similar documents.
 Currently the implementation part is in dutch and has some hard dependencies but this should be relatively easily modify able.

+## Instalation

+### Linux
+install texlive with all required packages.
+Make sure you use python 3. on gentoo:

+	# emerge -a app-text/texlive
+	# eselect python list
+	# eselect python set (any python 3)

+execute trough:

+	$ ./program.py

+### Windows
+install python 3 trough the classical google method.
+Install miktex.
+Now you can just click `program.py`

+### OSX
+Install python and mactex.
+then execute trough:

+	$ ./program.py

+### Android
+Android is currently unstable due to a locale bug in qpython. although the program can go trough the initial phases.
+Android also uses the program in reduced form where the pdf file isn't generated because the sytem module of python doesn't work.

+install qpython3, and install verblatex to create the pdf.
+Once the locale bug is fixed in android everything should work.

 ## Future work

 * Move out the hard dependencies to variable folders (KINDEREN in the options menu)